Jackie Sato

 Naoko Satō (佐藤尚子, Satō Naoko), better known as Jackie Sato (ジャッキー佐藤, Jakkī Satō), was a Japanese professional wrestler.
 In the 1970s, while wrestling for All Japan Women's Pro-Wrestling (AJW), she formed the tag team, the Beauty Pair, with Maki Ueda.
 Following in the steps of Mach Fumiake, the Beauty Pair was part of an important shift in the culture of Japanese women's wrestling, attracting more female fans by becoming pop icons.
-In their mainstream success, Satō and Ueda paved the way for the Crush Gals of the 1980s.
+In their mainstream success, Satō and Ueda led to the Crush Gals of the 1980s.

 Professional wrestling career

 Sato became a professional wrestler after graduating from high school.

 All Japan Women's Pro Wrestling (1975—1981)

 Sato joined All Japan Women's Pro Wrestling (AJW) in 1975 and was part of the 1975 AJW rookie class alongside Maki Ueda and Yumi Ikeshita.
 She had her debut match against her future tag team partner, Maki Ueda, on April 27 of that year.
 On February 24, 1976, the Beauty Pair was formed, and they won the WWWA World Tag Team Championship that night.
 At the peak of the Beauty Pair's popularity, AJW achieved a television rating of over 20 percent.

 Sato also had success as a singles wrestler.
 She won the WWWA World Single Championship on November 1, 1977, from Maki Ueda in a Beauty Pair showdown, and held it twice more during the late 1970s, defeating Monster Ripper and Nancy Kumi.
 She lost the title the final time to the younger Jaguar Yokota on February 25, 1981.
 On February 27, 1979, Sato defeated her former partner, Ueda, in a "loser retires" match.
 Satō's own retirement ceremony was held on May 21, 1981.

 Sato attended the AJW thirtieth anniversary show in 1998.